luis-cortina/SafetyNetDocs/docs/_build/html/_sources/index.rst.txt

 It enables the following features in your applications:

 | **Recording all control inside website areas**
 | Click on a div or content control and record all interactable web elements inside of it.
-You can also record individual elements depending on your needs.
+You can also record individual elements by clicking on them.

 | **Automated CSS Selector generation**
 | The recorded controls will automatically have unique css selectors that are optimized for uniqueness and resiliency once the application changes.